Searching for the Tetraneutron Resonance on the Lattice: Introduction

 Substantial experimental and theoretical efforts have been dedicated to this challenge.
 In 2002, events characteristic of multineutron clusters were observed in the breakup of $^{14}$Be~\cite{Marques:2001wh}.
 In 2016, a candidate resonant tetraneutron ($4n$) state with an energy of $0.83\pm 0.65\text{(stat.)}\pm 1.25\text{(sys.)}\,$MeV was reported in the missing-mass spectrum of the $^4$He($^8$He,$^8$Be)$4n$ reaction~\cite{Kisamori:2016jie}.
 Most notably, a recent high-statistics experiment on the $^8$He($p$,$p^4$He)$4n$ reaction observed a clear peak structure near the threshold at $2.37\pm 0.38\text{(stat.)}\pm 0.44\text{(sys.)}\,$MeV~\cite{Duer:2022ehf}.

 While a bound $4n$ nucleus is generally believed to be excluded~\cite{Lazauskas:2022mvq,Marques:2021mqf,Bertulani:2002px}, the interpretation of these signals as a resonance remains highly debated.
-A variety of theoretical approaches, including Jost function analysis in the complex momentum plane \cite{Sofianos:1997nn}, the hyperspherical harmonic method \cite{Grigorenko:2004}, Faddeev-Yakubovsky equations \cite{Lazauskas:2005ig,Hiyama:2016nwn,Carbonell:2017dfl}, the Gaussian expansion method \cite{Hiyama:2016nwn,Carbonell:2017dfl}, the no-core Gamow shell model and density matrix renormalization group \cite{Fossez:2016dch}, the $4n$ response function \cite{Lazauskas:2017cfi}, Alt, Grassberger, and Sandhas (AGS) equations~\cite{Deltuva:2018xoa,Deltuva:2019mnv}, and adiabatic hyperspherical methods~\cite{Higgins:2020avy,Higgins:2020pbe}, converge on the absence of a $4n$ resonance.
+A variety of theoretical approaches, including Jost function analysis in the complex momentum plane \cite{Sofianos:1997nn}, the hyperspherical harmonic method \cite{Grigorenko:2004}, Faddeev-Yakubovsky equations \cite{Lazauskas:2005ig,Hiyama:2016nwn,Carbonell:2017dfl}, the Gaussian expansion method \cite{Hiyama:2016nwn,Carbonell:2017dfl}, the no-core Gamow shell model and density matrix renormalization group \cite{Fossez:2016dch}, the $4n$ response function \cite{Lazauskas:2017cfi}, Alt, Grassberger, and Sandhas (AGS) equations~\cite{Deltuva:2018xoa,Deltuva:2019mnv}, and adiabatic hyperspherical methods~\cite{Higgins:2020avy,Higgins:2020pbe} converge on the absence of a $4n$ resonance.
 The low-energy peak observed by~\cite{Duer:2022ehf} has been explained as a consequence of dineutron-dineutron correlations through a reaction model study~\cite{Lazauskas:2022mvq}.
-Reactions with multi-neutron final states using a nonrelativistic conformal field theory are investigated in~\cite{Hammer:2021zxb}.
+Reactions with multineutron final states using a nonrelativistic conformal field theory are investigated in~\cite{Hammer:2021zxb}.
 Recent tensor-optimized antisymmetrized molecular dynamics studies suggest that a $4n$ resonance at the nuclear surface may be influenced by core attraction~\cite{Wan:2025itw}.
-For further insight into multi-neutron correlations in light nuclei, see~\cite{Zhang:2025uin}.
+For further insight into multineutron correlations in light nuclei, see~\cite{Zhang:2025uin}.

-In contrast, many-body methods that employ an external potential trap to confine the $4n$ system, subsequently extrapolating to the no-trap limit, tend to support the existence of a $4n$ resonance with energies and widths close to the experimental values.
-These include quantum Monte Carlo~\cite{Pieper:2003dc,Gandolfi:2016bth}, the no-core shell model~\cite{Shirokov:2016ywq}, and the no-core Gamow shell model~\cite{Li:2019pmg}.
+In contrast, several many-body calculations have reported a low-lying $4n$ resonance with energies and widths close to the experimental values.
+Some of these results are obtained by introducing an external confining potential and extrapolating to the zero-trap limit, e.g., in quantum Monte Carlo~\cite{Pieper:2003dc,Gandolfi:2016bth} and no-core Gamow shell--model studies~\cite{Li:2019pmg}.
+Other approaches do not employ an explicit trap, such as the single-state harmonic oscillator representation of scattering equations extension of the no-core shell model~\cite{Shirokov:2016ywq}.
 However, as discussed in Refs.~\cite{Deltuva:2019ngx,Ishikawa:2020bcs}, threshold effects are critical and must be carefully accounted for in such extrapolations.
 For a comprehensive review of previous efforts, see~\cite{Marques:2021mqf}.